Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The edit recipe page allows users to edit a new recipe by editing a form.
 The user will update the fields for`“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 Existing recipes can also be deleted by the user who created them.
 The updated recipe will be contained in the collection.

-- **Add Recipe Types** (`add_category.html`)
+- **Add Categories** (`add_category.html`)

-The add recipe types page allows the website admin to add a new recipe type.
+The add categories page allows the website admin to add a new category.
 All categories can be selected from the drop-down in the recipe form.
-The primary recipe types on this website are cocktails, smoothies and healthy snacks.
+The primary categories on this website are cocktails, smoothies and snacks.
 New categories can be created by the admin.
+This function allows for expansion into different types of recipes in future development.

-- **Edit Recipe Types** (`edit_category.html`)
+- **Edit Categories** (`edit_category.html`)

-The add recipe types page allows the website admin to edit an existing category.
+The add categories page allows the website admin to edit an existing category.
 All categories can be selected from the drop-down in the recipe form.
+The name of the category will be updated in the collection.